Published on August 13, 2024

 • Use a high-efficiency particulate air (HEPA) filter in your bedroom and other rooms where you spend a lot of time.

-• Avoid mowing the lawn or raking leaves.
+• Don't mow the lawn or rake leaves.

 • Wear a dust mask when cleaning house or gardening.